wdlingit/maccu/README.md

 ```
 In so doing, we will have networks computed based on root database and ALL database, respectively.
 Also, the application of `-fold` would set three node attributes `t01`, `t06`, and `t24` in the XGMML files.

 Compute different combinations of `<database>.<gene set>` would enable us to perform meaningful graph-level operations.
-For this example, we just computed `root.DEG` and `ALL.DEG`, doing `root.DEG - ALL.DEG` should give use gene pairs that show high enough correlations in root samples but not that high enough in ALL samples.
+For this example, we just computed `root.DEG` and `ALL.DEG`, doing `root.DEG - ALL.DEG` should give use gene pairs that show high enough correlations in root samples but not that high in ALL samples.
 More specifically, operation `root.DEG.0.8 - ALL.DEG.0.7` should give us gene pairs with correlations 0.8 or above in root samples an also with correlation lower than 0.7 in ALL samples => gene paris with correlations in roots significantly higher than that in ALL samples => gene pairs with root-specific correlations.

 ```
 ubuntu@maccu:~/maccu/example/timecourse$ /home/ubuntu/maccuWrapper/OneStopWrapper.pl \